AutonomousFieldRoboticsLab/icm20x_imu/README.md

 Connect the ft232h to the icm20948 using the jst cable.
 Then connect the usb c to the ft232h, and plug in to the desired system via USB A

+**Note:** if the Ft232h chip is a newer version with a small switch at the top that says 'i2c mode', make sure it is switched to 'on'

 ### Libraries
 * python3 and ROS (Tested with ROS Noetic)
 * Blinka CircuitPython - Use [this page in this guide](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/linux) to install blinka circuit python to your machine